• gitlab.com

 Your tokens stay yours

 Manifold is a client, not a middleman.
-There's no Manifold server between you and GitLab.
+There's no Manifold server between you and your CI provider.

 No middleman

-Manifold calls your GitLab directly over its API.
-There's no Manifold backend that sees your data or your token.
+Manifold calls GitLab, GitHub or App Store Connect directly over their APIs.
+There's no Manifold backend that sees your data or your credentials.

 Keychain-stored tokens

-Access tokens live in the macOS Keychain, never in plain files or logs, and never leave your machine except to reach your GitLab.
+Access tokens and App Store Connect API keys live in the macOS Keychain, never in plain files or logs, and never leave your machine except to reach your CI provider.

 Least privilege

-Monitoring needs only a read-only scope.
+Monitoring needs only a read-only scope — Developer access is enough for an App Store Connect key.
 A broader scope is required solely if you enable pipeline actions.

 Pricing